Exemplify-ERT — Clean examples that double as ERT declarations (Emacs package)

 Below you find the latest version of (1) the package's README and (2) its main source file.

-For the git repository and issues tracker, see the project's page on sr.ht.
+For the git repository and issue tracker, see the project's page on sr.ht.

 For more packages, see Software.